St. Mark’s Episcopal Church – Pinewood, South Carolina

 South Carolina | SC Picture Project | Sumter County Photos | St. Mark’s Episcopal Church

 This Gothic-style structure in rural Pinewood was once the church that served St. Mark’s Parish in the Sumter County area known as the High Hills of Santee.
 St. Mark’s Parish was organized in 1757, and its first church was built in 1767 in nearby Summerton.
 It was burned by the British during the American Revolution.
 This building – the fourth to house St. Mark’s Episcopal Church – was completed in 1855.

-Before the chapel of ease was formed in neighboring Stateburg (which later became the Church of the Holy Cross), members from across the parish traveled many miles to attend worship here.
 Over the years St. Mark’s enjoyed a prominent membership, comprised of six South Carolina governors, including Governors Richard Irvine Manning and James Burchill Richardson.
 Both families donated land for the church.

 The church appears to be made of stone; however, is actually built of brick and stuccoed to look like stone, in keeping with its Gothic-Revival style.

 St. Mark’s Episcopal Church is listed in the National Register:

 (St. Mark’s Church) St. Mark’s Episcopal Church, built in 1855, is significant for its architectural style representative of the Gothic Revival Style prevalent in the mid-nineteenth century and for its association with individuals prominent in the history of South Carolina, including six governors of the State.
 Established by the South Carolina House of Commons in 1757, St. Mark’s Parish and its parish church were for many years significant in the settlement and development of this area.